umhau/umhau.github.io/_posts/2021-11-18-change-display-name-outlook.md

 Even though we cleared the cache.
 Even though we set an alternate name in the address book.
 Even though -

 Maybe the display name is being sent with the email from the sender.
-Maybe, the sender's information overrides the local settings.
-Maybe, the sender's outlook config needs to be changed.
+Maybe, the display name provided by the email header overrides the local settings.
+Maybe, the _sender's_ outlook config needs to be changed.
 Maybe, we were so myopic that we forgot there's a whole other side to this - the sender's side.
 Maybe we've been at work too long.

+Open the employee's outlook program.

 ```
-File -> Account Settings
-Double click the email account
+File -> Account Settings -> _double click the email account_
 Change 'Your Name' to the new display name
 Next -> Finish
 ```